StevenBlack/vocab/million-dollar-words.md

 Overly sentimental or maudlin.
 Your great-aunt, who is always hugging and crying and talking about who's in her will, is mawkish.
 It's not a good way to be.
 Soap operas are mawkish; so are bad movies.

-### Maybe posting this megathread was a mistake...

 ### Media Naturalness Theory